dr-dimitru/indira/README.md

 ## Quick insallation guide

+###Requirements (Laravel)

+ - Apache, nginx, or another compatible web server.
+ - Laravel takes advantage of the powerful features that have become available in PHP 5.3.
+Consequently, PHP 5.3 is a requirement.
+ - Laravel uses the FileInfo library to detect files' mime-types.
+This is included by default with PHP 5.3.
+However, Windows users may need to add a line to their php.ini file before the Fileinfo module is enabled.
+For more information check out the installation / configuration details on PHP.net.
+ - Laravel uses the Mcrypt library for encryption and hash generation.
+Mcrypt typically comes pre-installed.
+If you can't find Mcrypt in the output of phpinfo() then check the vendor site of your LAMP installation or check out the installation / configuration details on PHP.net.

+Find out more in [Laravel's official website](http://laravel.com/docs/install).

+After you meet all Laravel's requirements, please proceed to next step:

+--

 ####Download sources
  - Go to GitHub
  - Download source code from master branch

+--

 ####Setting up your Application
  - Go to downloaded folder from GitHub (indira-master)